tamasakian/zcon/README.md

 # zcon

-ZCON: A Zsh-driven Multifunctional Toolkit for Genomics Analysis.
+ZCON: A Zsh-driven Multifunctional Library for Genomics Analysis.

 ## Dependencies